 As outlined in grants for RFP 320-18-10, AEL grantees must have and implement a standard operating procedure (SOP) for customer-profiled data collection, personally identifiable information (PII), and data management.
 All documentation must be maintained in a participant’s file for monitoring purposes.

-AEL grantees must ensure that staff members who collect personal information on a customer are trained in obtaining, maintaining, and protecting PII, and that safeguards and procedures are in place to protect PII as described in WD Letter 02-18, issued April 2, 2018, and “Procedures and Required Documentation for Access to the Texas Educating Adults Management System (TEAMS),” and subsequent issuances.
-Collecting, managing, and using participant test and assessment information and associated data involves every staff member in a program; programs must provide staff development on data management and documentation SOP to ensure that all staff members have an understanding of their related roles and responsibilities.
+AEL grantees must ensure that staff members who collect personal information on a customer are trained in obtaining, maintaining, and protecting PII, and that safeguards and procedures are in place to protect PII as described in WD Letter 02-18, issued April 2, 2018, and titled “Procedures and Required Documentation for Access to the Texas Educating Adults Management System (TEAMS),” and subsequent issuances.
+Collecting, managing, and using participant test and assessment information and associated data involves every staff member in a program; programs must provide staff development on the data management and documentation SOP to ensure that all staff members have an understanding of their related roles and responsibilities.
 Staff development should ensure that all staff members also have a clear understanding of what data is collected, how it is collected, how it is used, and how it must be secured and transported to comply with PII requirements.

 Local SOPs should include a written, precise definition for each data item that is compatible with state definitions.
 More on data collection processes at federal, state, and local levels can be found in the NRS TA Guide’s chapter on Data Collection Process.